Bayesian Quantum Multiphase Estimation Algorithm: Results

-In the case $d=1$, we can directly compare our results with previous algorithms for single-phase estimation.
-References~\cite{HigginsNATURE2007,BerryPRA2009} studied ``backward'' algorithms that, in analogy to the semiclassical implementation of the inverse quantum Fourier transform~\cite{GriffithsPRL1996}, are made of phase estimation rounds in a decreasing sequence $M=2^{K}, 2^{K-1}, ..., 1$.
-Exploiting an optimized adaptive protocol, the algorithm of Ref.~\cite{HigginsNATURE2007} reaches $V = C_s/N_T^2$ with $C_s = 23$.
+In the case $d=1$, we can directly compare our results with existing single-phase estimation algorithms.
+References~\cite{Higgins2007b,Berry2009} have studied ``backward'' algorithms that, in analogy to the semiclassical implementation of the inverse quantum Fourier transform~\cite{Griffiths1996}, are made of phase estimation rounds in a decreasing sequence $M=2^{K}, 2^{K-1}, ..., 1$.
+Exploiting an optimized adaptive protocol, the algorithm of Ref.~\cite{Higgins2007b} reaches $V = C_s/N_T^2$ with $C_s = 23$.
 The advantage of these approaches is that the error probability is negligible.
-The drawback is that increasing the sensitivity by increasing $K$ requires to restart the algorithm.
-In contrast, our algorithm belongs to the class of ``forward'' algorithms~\cite{HigginsNJP2009, WiebePRL2016, PaesaniPRL2017, OBrienNPJ2019, PezzeARXIV2020}, where the phase sensitivity increases progressively as the protocol proceeds with, ideally, no upper bound in the number of rounds.
-The Bayesian forward protocol of Ref.~\cite{WiebePRL2016} approximates, at each round, the Bayesian distribution with a Gaussian function and reaches $C_s = 22$ (with a finite probability of biased estimation).
-As shown in Fig. \ref{fig:errorscaling}(a), we overcome the previous results, namely, we reach $C_H^{(1)} = 22$, at the price of an error probability of $P_\mathrm{err}^{(1)} = 5\times 10^{-4}$.
-Furthermore, our algorithm does not suffer from break-down problems~\cite{WiebePRL2016} due to the proliferation of tails in the Bayesian distribution.
-The nonadaptive protocol of Ref.~\cite{HigginsNJP2009} shows a negligible error probability at the price of a larger prefactor $C_s = 40.5$.
+The drawback is that increasing the sensitivity by increasing $K$ requires to restart us the algorithm.
+In contrast, our algorithm belongs to the class of ``forward'' algorithms~\cite{Higgins2009,Wiebe2016,Paesani2017,OBrien2019a,Pezze2020a}, where the phase sensitivity increases progressively as the protocol proceeds with, ideally, no upper bound in the number of rounds.
+The Bayesian forward protocol of Ref.~\cite{Wiebe2016} approximates, at each round, the Bayesian distribution with a Gaussian function and reaches $C_s = 22$ (with a finite probability of biased estimation).
+As shown in Fig.~\ref{fig:Heisenberg}(a), we overcome the previous results, namely, we reach $C_H^{(1)} = 22$, at the price of an error probability of $P_\mathrm{err}^{(1)} = 5\times 10^{-4}$.
+Furthermore, our algorithm does not suffer from breakdown problems or an uncontrolled increase of error probability~\cite{Wiebe2016} due to the proliferation of tails in the Bayesian distribution.
+The nonadaptive protocol of Ref.~\cite{Higgins2009} shows a negligible error probability at the price of a larger prefactor $C_s = 40.5$.